ErrorTzy/writings/notes/Casation_And_Explanation/EssayExam.md

+---
+documentclass: exam
+title: Essay Exam
+author: Scott
+mainfont: FreeSerif
+CJKmainfont: Noto Serif CJK SC
+mathfont: XITS Math
+---

+## Intro

+In this essay, I first justify the methodology of theorizing explanation based on linguistic practices.
+Next, I explain the motivation for positing an ideal explanatory text and clarify the aim of this project.
+Finally, I examine Railton's account and address the problem that certain information in the ideal text may not appear explanatory.
+I argue that the only viable solution is to adopt Railton's own approach.

 ## Methodology preference

 To start with, I wish to bring about an old paradox.
 There are two possible approaches to defining what constitutes an explanation.
 First, we can examine instances of explanatory practice and derive an account of explanation from them.
 Second, we can directly formulate an account of explanation by philosophical reflection.
 However, a paradox raises here.